For comprehensive information on Trent University's policies, procedures and programs, please review the Academic Calendar.

 If you dropped your course before the deadline, the course will disappear from your record and does not receive a grade.
 Once the drop date has passed, the registration system will not allow you to drop courses, and they will stay on your transcript and receive a final grade.
 Be sure to check your registration status so you know the drop was successful.
 You can do this in myTrent under Register and Drop Courses and checking your current courses, or by looking at your timetable.

 You are always encouraged to talk to an Academic Advisor before you withdraw from Trent University.
 Students often leave the University because they are not aware of their options.
 If you do decide to withdraw, you have to fill out a Request for Withdrawal form in myTrent > Academics > Forms.
-International students will need to fill out a hard copy of the form and get approval from Trent International.

 Course Codes & Cross-listing